Renault Scenic review

 • -Charging time is average

-The entry-level Renault Scenic E-Tech (which has the smaller, 60kWh battery) will cost a little less than the Skoda Enyaq 60 and is significantly cheaper than the Hyundai Ioniq 5 Standard Range, Kia EV6 Air and Tesla Model Y RWD.
+The entry-level Renault Scenic (which has the smaller, 60kWh battery) costs about the same as a Skoda Enyaq 50 so it's significantly cheaper than the Hyundai Ioniq 5 Standard Range, the Kia EV6 Air and the Tesla Model Y RWD.

-The Scenic commands the same benefit-in-kind (BIK) tax rate as other electric cars and electric SUVs but its lower list price should mean it works out a little cheaper each month as a company car.
+The Scenic commands the same benefit-in-kind (BIK) tax rate as other electric cars and electric SUVs but its lower list price should mean it works out a little cheaper each month as a company car than many alternatives.

-The Scenic is expected to lose its value more slowly than an equivalent Ioniq 5, EV6 or Enyaq, and is on a par with the Model Y for depreciation.
-That should help reduce the monthly costs for private buyers buying on PCP finance (it's worth checking for the latest offers on our New Car Deals pages).
+The model is expected to lose its value more slowly than an equivalent Ioniq 5, EV6 or Enyaq, and is on a par with the Model Y for depreciation.
+That should help to reduce the monthly costs for those buying on PCP finance (you can check for the latest offers on our New Car Deals pages).

-When you do need to plug in the Scenic, the bigger battery will accept a maximum charging rate of up to 150kW, slightly faster than the Enyaq 85 and VW ID 4 but slightly slower than the 175kW offered by the Ioniq 5 and EV6.
+The Long Range Scenic can accept a maximum charging rate of up to 150kW – slightly faster than the Enyaq 85 and VW ID 4 but slightly slower than the 170kW offered by the Model Y RWD.
+A 10-80% top-up will take around 40min in ideal conditions.

 Entry-level Techno trim – which is available with either battery size – comes with 19in alloy wheels, two-zone climate control, adaptive cruise control, a heated steering wheel, heated front seats and ambient lighting.

-The top two trims – Esprit Alpine and Iconic – are only available with the bigger battery.
-Esprit Alpine gets larger 20in alloy wheels, sports front seats and blue interior highlights found on the carpet, storage compartments and trim finishers.
+The top two trims – Esprit Alpine and Iconic – are available only with the bigger battery.
+Esprit Alpine gets larger 20in alloy wheels, sports front seats and blue interior highlights on the carpet, storage compartments and trim finishers.

-We’ll have to wait a while before the Scenic E-Tech features in the What Car?
-Reliability Survey but Renault finished 23rd out of 32 brands in the 2023 manufacturer league table.
+We’ll have to wait a while before the Scenic features in the What Car?
+Reliability Survey but Renault finished 23rd (out of 32 brands) in the 2023 manufacturer league table.
 That's above Audi, Jaguar and Mercedes but a fair way below Tesla, Kia and Hyundai.

-Renault provides a three-year warranty as standard, with unlimited mileage for the first 24 months and a cap of 100,000 miles after that.
-That’s fairly par for the course and doesn’t match Hyundai’s five year cover of Kia’s seven-year warranty.
-The Scenic’s main battery is covered for eight years.
+Renault gives you a three-year warranty as standard, with unlimited mileage for the first 24 months and a cap of 100,000 miles thereafter.
+That’s fairly par for the course and doesn’t match Hyundai’s five-year cover or Kia’s seven-year warranty.
+The main drive battery is covered for eight years.

 The Scenic was awarded the full five stars for safety when it was tested by Euro NCAP.
 All versions come with automatic emergency braking (AEB), blind-spot monitoring, lane-keeping assistance, rear cross-traffic alert and traffic-sign recognition as standard.